CLOSED FOR THE SEASON • Information may be outdated. Add this

 What exactly is HRAFF looking for?

 HRAFF is looking for diverse, innovative and creative responses to human rights.
-We want films that inspire and engage new audiences.
-In particular, HRAFF is seeking films that creatively and artistically engage with the field of human rights – we’re after films that aren’t simple soapbox pieces, that don’t sacrifice message for storytelling, and that remain accessible to a mainstream or festival going audience.
+We want films that inspire and engage audiences.
+In particular, HRAFF is seeking films that creatively and artistically engage with the field of human rights and explore the complexities of human existence in the context of political and social structures.
+It is also important that the films are accessible to a festival going audience and have a high degree of technical excellence.

 Is there a particular genre that we won’t accept?

 No!
-Films of any genre may be accepted, from doco, narrative, animation, music video, essay film, comedy, horror, sci-fi, adventure and experimental We love to watch films that take a new approach to human rights so be creative!
+Films of any genre may be accepted, from documentary, narrative, animation, music video, essay film, comedy, horror, sci-fi, adventure and experimental.
+We love to watch films that take a fresh and creative approach to human rights.

 Are there particular kinds of content that you won’t screen or that you’re less likely to screen?